Collaborating with our Parents

 - Advising on policy decisions affecting St. Monica Catholic School;

 - Setting long-range goals for St. Monica Catholic School;

 - Developing a plan to finance the School, including but not limited to setting tuition structures, financial development, and fund-raising;

 - Evaluating the School’s goals and plans;

 - Acting as a liaison between and among parishioners, parents, and the School;

-- Reviewing the proposed annual school budget with particular attention to evaluating the effectiveness of the budget of the preceding year together with demonstrated needs, and making a final budget recommendation to the Pastor and the Principal which will include but not be limited to recommendations on tuition and registration fees;
+- Reviewing the proposed annual school budget with particular attention to evaluating the effectiveness of the budget of the preceding year together with demonstrated needs and making a final budget recommendation to the Pastor and the Principal, which will include but not be limited to advise on tuition and registration fees;

-- Participating in Catholic Schools Week and the Annual St. Monica Phone-a-thon; and
+- Participating in Catholic Schools Week, Auction, and Annual Fund Efforts; and

 SCHOOL COMMISSION ELIGIBILITY